 The Company operates in two related Health Canada-licensed business segments involved in the scientific research of phytopharmaceutical material, specifically producing cannabis and cannabis related products.
-Supra is a Health Canada-licensed cannabis testing lab with an established Kelowna-based scientific team supporting its operations, and holds a Health Canada Dealer's License which allows for the possession of cannabis and related active ingredients, as well as the production of extracts for the purpose of analysis.
+VAL's Dealer's License allows for the possession of cannabis and related active ingredients to conduct research and possess, produce and package cannabis and cannabis derivatives.
+It can also undertake research and begin development of products for future market opportunities.
+Supra's Dealer's License allows for the possession of cannabis and related active ingredients, as well as the production of extracts for the purpose of analysis.
+Additional capabilities are under application designed to enhance commercialization.